DiscreteTom/q-cli-history-inspector/README.md

 2. Click on the upload area or drag and drop an Amazon Q CLI database file
 3. View the conversation history table showing all conversation paths
 4. Click "View" on any conversation to see its full content
+5. Click "Download JSON" to export individual conversations
-5. Click "Load Another File" to switch to a different database
+6. Click "Load Another File" to switch to a different database

 ## Database Structure